Medical-Surgical Nurse (66H)

 - If qualified, nurses may receive Army Nurse Accession Bonus (certain AOCs)

-- If qualified, nurses may receive may receive Nurse Loan Repayment Program
+- If qualified, nurses may receive Nurse Loan Repayment Program

 - Low-cost life and dental insurance,